-- Have difficulty completing even the simplest daily tasks due to the overwhelming anxiety.
+- Have difficulty completing even the simplest daily tasks due to overwhelming anxiety.

 - Experience trouble concentrating, constant exhaustion, and trouble relaxing or falling or staying asleep.

 - Feel restless or wound up.

 - Experience a lot of physical symptoms that are related to the worry, such as upset stomach, shaking, sweating, or rapid rate and breathing.

 - Feel easily annoyed or irritated.

 - Feel powerless.

 - Avoiding things, people, activities, or places you are worried about.

 Notice that although anxiety begins psychologically, it can also affect you mentally and physically, too.
 Anxiety affects the whole person, in many aspects of their life.

-Someone who has Generalized Anxiety Disorder needs to get some help to cope and deal with symptoms.
+It's a good idea for someone with generalized anxiety disorder to get help to cope and deal with symptoms.
 Otherwise their physical, mental and emotional health may be in jeopardy.
 Anxiety disorders can also lead to alcohol and/or drug abuse, family problems, depression, and in some cases, suicide.